Peterpaulonyekachi/my-data-project/README.md

    and other details to aid in-depth analysis

 - Where is the data coming from?
-The data is sourced from a call center agency that helps with making calls for Loan companies like Fairmoney.
-The dataset that contains the details of debtors is obtained from Fairmoney Company.
+The data is sourced from a call center agency that helps make calls for loan companies like Fairmoney.
+The dataset containing debtor details is obtained from Fairmoney Company.

 # Stages
 - Design